santiagocastellanos0204/santiagocastellanos0204/README.md

-Hi I'm Santiago, a product designer & developer who thrives in building complex & technical products with a high bar for craft.
-Feel free to take in the beautiful view from the palace of fine arts 🏯
+### Santiago is a product designer who writes code & thinks in systems.

+### Feel free to soak in the beautiful view from SF ☀️

 ![IMG_0292](https://github.com/user-attachments/assets/1ba5f141-829f-4b53-ae76-7158d006d2f6)